-A diagnostic visit is when you go to the doctor for a specific complaint, initial treatment or health condition, or for ongoing treatment of a medical condition, lab work or other tests necessary to address a known problem.
+A diagnostic visit is when you go to the doctor for a specific issue, treatment, health condition, or for ongoing treatment of a medical condition, or lab work or other tests for a known problem.
 Sometimes the difference between preventive and diagnostic care can get a little tricky.

-Consider, for example, if you go to your innetwork doctor for a preventive care visit that you planned would be at no cost to you - let's say your annual physical.
-But during the course of the exam you complain about your shoulder hurting.
+For example, you go to your in-network doctor for a preventive care visit that you planned would be at no cost to you, like your annual physical.
+During the exam, you complain about your shoulder hurting.
 Your doctor looks at it, discovers you have arthritis and prescribes a medication.
-In this case, your original preventive visit has now turned into an office visit for a specific illness or injury - and now you'll be charged for the visit as diagnostic care.
+In this case, your preventive visit became an office visit for a specific illness or injury, and now you'll be charged for the visit as diagnostic care.